-- HI 400.
-TOPICS IN UNITED STATES HISTORY.
-Introductory exploration and analysis of selected topics in United States history with a specific theme indicated by course title listed in college course schedule.
-May be repeated for credit as long as different topics are selected.
-Will count as an HI elective for history majors, but may not be substituted for prescribed courses in the degree program.
-Prerequisites: HI 201 and HI 202.
-(3) - HI 401.
-TOPICS IN WORLD HISTORY.
-Introductory exploration and analysis of selected topics in history outside the United States with specific theme or world region indicated by course title listed in college course schedule.
-May be repeated for credit as long as different topics are selected.
-Will count as an HI elective for history majors, but may not be substituted for prescribed courses in the degree program.
-Prerequisites: HI 101 and HI 102.
-(3) - HI 422.
+HI 422.
 U.S. MILITARY HISTORY.
 U.S. military history from the Revolution to the present.
 Evaluation of significant battles from the viewpoints of the participants, their resources, decision-making techniques, and the nine principles of war.
 All U.S. wars are examined.
+(3)

-(3) - HI 432.
+HI 432.
 HISTORY OF MISSISSIPPI.
 Survey of Mississippi history.
 Emphasis is placed on first civilizations, early statehood, the Civil War/Reconstruction, Mississippi in the Great Depression, and the Civil Rights era.
+(3)

-(3) - HI 434 SOUTHERN ENVIRONMENTAL AND AGRICULTURAL HISTORY.
+HI 434 SOUTHERN ENVIRONMENTAL AND AGRICULTURAL HISTORY.
 Explores how the environment and agriculture have shaped the settling and history of the American South.
 Topics include staple-crop agriculture and the development of slavery, the diversification of Southern agriculture in the 20th Century, natural disasters such as the 1927 Mississippi River Flood and Hurricane Katrina, non-native invaders including the fire and kudzu, and the role of large-scale environmental projects like the Tennessee Valley Authority in reshaping and redefining the South.
+(3)

-(3) - HI 490.
+HI 490.
 HISTORY RESEARCH SEMINAR.
 Seminar on historiography and the fundamentals of historical research and writing.
 Students are guided through the stages of preparation of a scholarly research paper, using written, oral, and other primary sources, as well as, scholarly secondary sources.
+(3)

-(3) - HI 493.
+HI 493.
 PUBLIC HISTORY INTERNSHIP.
 An internship course designed to familiarize students with the public history practices of museums, archives, libraries, non-profit organizations and historical tourism agencies.
 Open to all students working toward an undergraduate degree in History dependent upon site availability.
 Not mandatory for completion of the degree, but will count toward the HI elective course hours requirements.
+(3)

+INTEGRATED SOCIAL SCIENCES - ISS

+ISS 391 - JUNIOR SEMINAR.
+The course focuses on the current state of the Social Sciences and History fields and will help prepare students for both graduate study and future careers.
+Steps and strategies for researching options and applying to graduate and professional schools will be addressed.
+Students will be introduced to and begin preparing for professional and graduate tests and examination, including the Law School Admission test, the Graduate Records Examination, and the Civil Service Exam.
 (3)